peeti-sriwongsanguan/NLP_PySpark/README.md

-# Amazon Automotive Reviews Sentiment Analysis
+# Sentiment Analysis with PySpark and PyTorch

-# NLP_PySpark
+# NLP_PySpark + PyTorch
-After trying TensorFlow and PyTorch, I want to utilize PySpark which is good for massive dataset
+After trying TensorFlow and PyTorch, I want to utilize PySpark which is good for massive dataset.
+The project uses PySpark for efficient data preprocessing and PyTorch for building and training the deep learning models.

 ## Project Description

-This project performs sentiment analysis on Amazon Automotive product reviews using Apache Spark's MLlib.
-It classifies reviews as positive or negative based on the review text, demonstrating the use of distributed computing for natural language processing tasks.
+This project performs sentiment analysis on Amazon Automotive product reviews.
+It classifies reviews as positive or negative based on the review text, demonstrating the use of distributed computing for natural language processing tasks. my purpose is to implement and compare three deep learning models for the analysis:
+1. RNN LSTM
+2. CNN
+3. RNN LSTM + CNN

 ### Key Features:
 - Data preprocessing using PySpark